MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/scoped-deployment.md

 6. In the **Create new Exclude rule** dialog, set the following parameters:

     1. Under **Type rule name**, give the rule a descriptive name.
-    Under **Select user groups**, select all the groups you don't want Cloud App Security to monitor.
+    Under **Select user groups**, select all the groups you don't want Defender for Cloud Apps to monitor.
     2. Select whether you want to apply this rule to all connected apps or only to **Specific apps**.
-If you select **Specific apps**, Cloud App Security will stop monitoring the group you selected only for the apps you select.
-That means that if you select the group **UI team users** and **Active Directory**, Cloud App Security will monitor all user activity except Active Directory activities that are performed by UI team users.
+If you select **Specific apps**, Defender for Cloud Apps will stop monitoring the group you selected only for the apps you select.
+That means that if you select the group **UI team users** and **Active Directory**, Defender for Cloud Apps will monitor all user activity except Active Directory activities that are performed by UI team users.

        ![exclude rule.](media/exclude-rule.png)

 ## Example results for include and exclude rules

-The include and exclude rules you create work together to scope the overall monitoring performed by Microsoft Cloud App Security.
-Here's an example of include and exclude rules you can create, and the final result of what Microsoft Cloud App Security monitors after these rules are running.
+The include and exclude rules you create work together to scope the overall monitoring performed by Microsoft Defender for Cloud Apps.
+Here's an example of include and exclude rules you can create, and the final result of what Microsoft Defender for Cloud Apps monitors after these rules are running.

 If you create the following rules:

 - Exclude user group "Germany all users"
 - Include for user group "Global sales" only Office 365 activities
 - Include for user group "Sales managers" only Power BI activities
-- Salesforce is connected to Microsoft Cloud App Security and no rules are set for it
+- Salesforce is connected to Microsoft Defender for Cloud Apps and no rules are set for it

 The following user activities are monitored: